 Global warming and urbanisation are closely interconnected.
 Cities are both drivers of global warming and especially affected by its impacts.
 The need for climate mitigation and adaptation as well as building resilience is therefore becoming essential for urban policy.
-In this context, nature-based solutions (NBS) in urban and regional planning are gaining increasing importance.
-NBS refer to the sustainable management and use of nature for tackling environmental and societal challenges such as climate change and the urban heat island effect, water supply security, water and air pollution, food security, human health, and disaster risk management.
+In this context, nature-based solutions (NBS) are gaining increasing importance in urban and regional planning.

 The restoring of wetlands and mangroves for the purpose of climate and coastal protection.
 The de-sealing of soils as well the reduction of the degree of soil sealing help to reduce surface run off following heavy precipitation events due to an increase in on-site infiltration while also increasing the evapotranspiration on site.
 Solutions like these restore the sustainability of the area and its multifunctionality.
 New designed and managed artificial ecosystems such as green roofs and vertical green can cool buildings in the summer and prevent heat loss in winter.
 Infiltration ditches and constructed wetlands which are designed for on-site water infiltration and treatment.
 Thereby, cooling the surrounding area.

 In an urban context, the concept of nature-based solutions aims at the improvement and expansion of green and blue infrastructures, a strategically planned network of natural and semi-natural areas covered with vegetation (green) or water (blue) that provide a wide range of ecosystem services for the city and its citizens.
 This includes urban forests, parks, cemeteries, allotment and private gardens, sports and leisure facilities, green roofs and facades (green infrastructures) as well as inner-city lakes, rivers, canals or fountains (blue infrastructures).